deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Arguments**:

-- `document_store`: an instance of a DocumentStore to retrieve documents from.
+- `document_store`: an instance of an ElasticsearchDocumentStore to retrieve documents from.
 - `custom_query`: query string as per Elasticsearch DSL with a mandatory query placeholder(query).

                      Optionally, ES `filter` clause can be added where the values of `terms` are placeholders